Wet Wet Wet in summertime

 The headliner on the Saturday night will be Jimmy Somerville’s Big Band-Tastic Boogie.

-This year’s acts were announced today, 48 hours before tickets went on sale.
+This year’s acts were announced on Tuesday, 48 hours before tickets went on sale.

 Saturday’s line-up also includes Billy Ocean, Hue and Cry, Captain Sensible, Cutting Crew, Grandmaster Flash and Nik Kershaw.